 The Water Council is proud to be assisting the U.S. Army Reserve in recruiting water industry professionals to serve as Public Water and Sanitation Civil Affairs Officers.
 These officers will provide technical expertise focused on the control, rehabilitation, or establishment and maintenance of water and sanitation systems for the sustainable collection and distribution of water for human consumption, agriculture and industry.

 This is an exciting opportunity to put your expertise to work by serving your country and helping solve global water challenges.
-Read on for more information.
+Watch the video below or read on for more information.

 The Water Council (TWC) recently signed a memorandum of understanding with U.S. Army Civil Affairs and Psychological Operations Command (Airborne) (USACAPOC(A)) to further the country’s capabilities relating to public sanitation, water technology and water talent.